gadgetgeek/kweb_frontend/README.md

-# Bookmark Frontend
+# Grocery Store App

-This is the frontend for the Grocery Store App, utilizing API from the [MongoDB-Heroku backend.]()
+This is the frontend for the Grocery Store App, utilizing API from the [MongoDB-Heroku backend.](https://github.com/gadgetgeek/kweb_backend)

 ## Contributors
 - [Brian Anderson](https://github.com/gadgetgeek) (team lead and repo owner)